 Clubs & Activities

-Divine Child High School offers over 30 co-ed clubs and activities ranging from student council, quiz bowl and yearbook to German Club, pro-life club, robotics, medical club and more.
-Many clubs achieve regional or state level success each year -- our forensics team has won multiple state championships!
+Divine Child High School offers 40 different co-ed clubs and activities ranging from student council, quiz bowl and yearbook to German Club, Faith in Action Team (FIAT), robotics, medical club and more.
+Many clubs achieve regional or state level success each year — our esports team has won a national championship!
 With so many clubs and sports for our students, there is something for everyone at Divine Child.

 Art Club/Open Studio